Applied I-cord

 This is so easy to do and and the results are so pleasing, you'll be applying I-cord all over the place.

 Make swirls!
 Make objects!
 Make Letters!
 It's easy.
 It's Chic!
-It's FUN!!!
+It's FUN!

-All Material ©2001-2008 Bonne Marie Burns
+All Content ©Bonne Marie Burns